EMACS ORG-INFO.JS

 The aim of this little script was to implement a part of emacs Org-mode facilities of folding.
 Oh, no - not originaly.

 My first idea was to view some of my larger org files without scrolling.
 I wanted to have them paged just like texinfo or linuxdoc files.
-In February 2008 I came across Carsten Dominiks ideas page http://orgmode.org/todo.html.
+In February 2008 I came across Carsten Dominik's ideas page https://orgmode.org/todo.html.
 And I could not resist to write him some of my thoughts about this great emacs mode including some little ideas and drawbacks.
-I don't know how, but it somehow these guys made me, lazy bone that I am, write this little script as an apetizer of web 3.0 in Org-mode (Phil Jackson).
+I don't know how, but somehow these guys made me, lazy bone that I am, write this little script as an appetizer of web 3.0 in Org-mode (Phil Jackson).

 I did and since some people really liked it, worked a bit more on it and added features.
 Bastien Guerry was so kind to publish it on http://www.legito.net/org-info-js/ the first months.
 Thanks Bastien.